y0n4/pantry-patron/README.md

 ## Closing and Call to Action ##
   > Our software is pretty easy to use.
 Play around with and see like it before continuing.

+## Server Endpoints ##
+> GET /   -- takes you to home page

+> POST /login  -- takes in a username and password in the form of {username: <username> , password: <password> } if the user exists, it creates a session and returns the user's information, location for redirection and grocery lists the user has made.

+> POST /updateHistory -- takes in an item id at the least.
+We pass it an updated item history object in order to find and update any record in the database.
+This endpoint returns the updated database document.

+> GET /logout  -- destroys the session then redirects to login

+> POST /register -- creates a new user account and redirects to login

+> POST /search/item -- only really requires and item name.
+Returns an item document from the database

+> POST /addItem -- given a item document from the database this endpoint creates an item history and returns a grocerylist with the new item added onto it.

+> POST /lists/create - used to create a list

+> POST /updateList -- used to update a list

+> POST /lists/delete --  used to delete a list

+> GET /store/search -- return all store documents from the database

+> POST /store/create -- creates a new store document for the database

+> pOST /search/users -- searches the database to check if a username exists or not